Xunnamius/projector-pipeline/README.md

 This component action has no outputs.

-## Usage: NPM Package
+## Usage: npm Package

-Each component action can also be imported and run locally via unified NPM package.
+Each component action can also be imported and run locally via unified npm package.

 ### Install

-> Note: NPM versions >=7 may need `npm install --legacy-peer-deps` until
+> Note: npm versions >=7 may need `npm install --legacy-peer-deps` until
 > [upstream peer dependency problems are resolved][1].

 ```shell